GenericMappingTools/gmt/doc/rst/source/batch.rst

 **BATCH_TEXT**, and if word-splitting was explicitly requested by **+w** modifier to |-T| then the trailing text is also split into individual word parameters **BATCH_WORD0**\ , **BATCH_WORD1**\ , etc. **Note**: Any product(s) made by the processing scripts should be named using **BATCH_NAME** as their name prefix as these will be automatically moved up to the starting directory upon completion.
+However, note that |-F| can be used to select more diverse product names based on the input parameters given via |-T|.

 Data Files
 ----------